ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-panel/index.md

 - Only the `country`, `year` and `sport` columns can be dragged to the Row Group Panel as they have `enableRowGroup` enabled.

 - The columns can be clicked in the Row Group Panel to progress their sort.
+(This behaviour can be prevented using the properties `suppressColumnPillSortAction` and `suppressColumnPillSortIndicator`)

 <grid-example title='Enabling Row Group Panel' name='row-group-panel' type='generated' options='{ "enterprise": true, "exampleHeight": 540, "modules": ["clientside", "rowgrouping"] }'></grid-example>